 Ever heard of a ‘clumping’ and ‘climbing’ bamboo try Chusquea coronalis

-Dendrocalamus giganteus in probably the tallest clump forming bamboo of all, one for the sub tropical climate
+Dendrocalamus giganteus in probably the tallest clump forming bamboo of all, one for the sub tropical climate.
+Dendrocalmus asper is another.

-Drepanostachyum falcatum is the Himalayan Weeping Bamboo, slow growing and a well behaved clumping bamboo.
+Drepanostachyum falcatum is the Himalayan Weeping Bamboo, slow growing and a well behaved.
 Drepanostachyum khasianum or Khasia Bamboo has wonderful arching canes.

-Fargesia nitida, often called ‘Fountain Bamboo’ oe ‘Blue Fountain’ excellent blue / purple stems.
+Fargesia nitida, often called ‘Fountain Bamboo’ or ‘Blue Fountain’ excellent blue / purple stems.

 Himalayacalamus Porcatus is a delicate ornamental bamboo, tight clumpier that prefers cooler climates, light green foliage

 Otatea Acuminata Aztecorum is the Mexican Weeping Bamboo